jswartwood/jQuery-classEvents/README.md

 ## Detail

-The **classchange** event fires whenever classes are changed with jQuery.  **Please note that if classes are changed with any other library; this event system will likely fail to trigger.**  The **classchange** event will also fire with a namespace equivalent to the class added/removed.
+The **classchange** event fires whenever classes are changed with jQuery.  **Please note that if classes are changed with standard Javascript or any other library; this event system will likely fail to trigger.**  The **classchange** event will also fire with a namespace equivalent to the class added/removed.
 Data will also be passed to the event with properties for *action* (add/remove) and *class*.

 ---